naef-lab/dryR/Readme.md

 ```

 ## Help
-A documentation using `?dryseq` is available.
+A documentation using `?dryseq` function is available.